ga-wdi-boston/orientation/README.md

 **MUST WATCH** [The power of belief: Mindset & Success](https://www.youtube.com/watch?v=pN34FNbOKXc)

-Below you'll find the Expectations we have for you, as aspiring developers in this program:

-The goal of the program is not to produce working code, **working code is a by-product of the goal.** The goal of the program is to learn how to create working code.
+**Please Note** : The goal of the program is not to produce working code, working code is a by-product of the goal.
+The goal of the program is to learn  how to create working code.

 ### Diagnostics